teaglebuilt/gatsby-theme-binder/Readme.md

 ];
 ```

+## NOTE: If you added a filetype to the types option, you will see an error when you bring up the browser on localhost.
+This is because the theme created the folder for code, but there is not a file in the directory for the given filetype.
+Add a file with some code and the error will disappear.
+This is because the files are loaded into graphql to be queried in the componenmt.

 - contentPath - name of parent directory where two folders will be created within.

   - posts ..markdown folder